 - Heat oil in a large skillet over medium-high heat until shimmering.
 Sauté chopped bell pepper and onions until peppers are soft and onions are translucent, about 6-8 minutes.
 Add minced garlic and cook for 1 minute, until fragrant.

 - Add black beans, reserved cooking liquid, and Salsa Lizano, stirring to combine.
 Simmer for 5 minutes, until slightly thickened and little bit of the liquid is evaporated.
-Gently stir in cooked rice and cook until heated through and most of the liquid is absorbed, but not dry, about 3-5 minutes.
-Stir in chopped cilantro.
-Season to taste with additional Salsa Lizano (we added about a tablespoon extra).
+Gently stir in cooked rice and cook until heated through and most of the liquid is absorbed, about 3-5 minutes.